 First, opium is often linked to and depicted as causing hallucinations.
 Opium is non-hallucinatory but does effect perception.
 High quality opium, known as chandu, causes the user to experience hyper-sensitized senses and acute focus.
 Poor quality opium, called dross, contains high amounts of morphine and causes the drowsy, dead to the world, effect so often shown in depictions of opium dens.
 Opium is also notorious for causing incredibly vivid and wild dreams, which may be the origin of the hallucination myth.

 The second myth that often surrounds opium is actually a combination involving addiction and withdrawal.
 Namely that opium is relatively easy to become addicted to but also relatively easy to withdraw from.
 Nothing could be further from the truth and that is part of what makes this drug so insidious.

 Unlike heroin where addiction is rapid, most opium smokers need to have a daily habit for more than a week before addiction takes place.
 This often lulls users into a false sense of security.
 Occasional smoking is very unlikely to lead to addiction but what counts as occasional?
 Once a month?
 Once per week?
 Per day?
 When the definition of occasional becomes too often, addiction can set in.

 Ease of withdrawal is also often reversed when comparing heroin and opium.
 While heroin withdrawal is an awful, long, terrible experience, somehow, opium withdrawal is much worse.

-I’ll leave the details of such a withdrawal for you to read in RADIO or for a much more in depth and accurate account, I highly recommend Opium Fiend: A 21st Century Slave to a 19th Century Addiction by Steven Martin.
-What started out as researched turned to addiction and resulted in this modern, accurate account of what the cycle opium is actually like.
+I’ll leave the details of such a withdrawal for you to read in RADIO or for a much more in depth account, I highly recommend Opium Fiend: A 21st Century Slave to a 19th Century Addiction by Steven Martin.
+What started out as research turned to addiction and resulted in this modern, accurate account of what the cycle of opium addiction is actually like.
 This book helped my research immensely and I couldn’t recommend it more.